-For a single FL training cycle, the operations unfold as follows: \begin{enumerate} \item \textbf{Client Selection and Model Dispatch}: The central server selects a subset of $k$ out of $N$ available clients, dispatching the current global model parameters, $G_{t}$, to them.
-The selection count varies based on the FL scenario: \begin{itemize} \item In \textit{cross-device FL}, typically involving lightweight devices like smartphones or IoT devices, the selection ranges from $100$ to $1000$.
-This broad participation mitigates network unreliability and device dropouts, ensuring diverse data representation. \item In \textit{cross-silo FL}, involving entities like data centers or hospitals, a tighter group of $5$--$10$ clients is chosen, reflecting the higher trust, collaboration levels, and substantial computational resources of these participants. \end{itemize}
+For an FL training cycle, the operations unfold as follows: \begin{enumerate} \item \textbf{Client Selection and Model Dispatch}: The central server selects a subset of $k$ out of $N$ available clients, dispatching the current global model parameters, $G_{t}$, to them.
+The selection count varies based on the FL scenario: \begin{itemize} \item In \textit{cross-device FL}, typically involving lightweight devices like smartphones or IoT devices, the selection ranges from $100$s to $1000$s.
+Device communication and computation are typically more unreliable. \item In \textit{cross-silo FL}, involving entities like data centers or hospitals, a tighter group of $5$--$10$ clients is chosen, reflecting the higher trust, collaboration levels, and substantial computational resources of these participants. \end{itemize}

 \item \textbf{Local Training and Update Generation}: Participating clients refine the global model $G_{t}$ using their local data across one or more iterations.
 This process yields updates, either as computed gradients, $\nabla G_{t,i}$, or direct model parameter modifications, which are then sent back to the central server.